primefaces/primefaces/docs/9_0/core/contentsecuritypolicy.md

 As workaround, you can always use `<p:ajax>` instead.

+Currently CSP in combination with `<h:commandLink onclick="">` cannot be used with all Faces implementations / versions.
+This is due to the native jsf.js being used for the onClick which uses Javascript `new Function()` which is not allowed by CSP.

+As workaround, you can always use `<p:commandLink>` instead.

 ## Troubleshooting

 If you have enabled CSP on your PrimeFaces application and you find issues with your application,